jaredhowland/contacts/README.md

 About Contacts
 ==============
-Contacts is a small PHP library to help create files containing address book information about contacts.
-Currently, vCard 3.0 is the only supported export format.
+Contacts is a small PHP library to create files containing address book information for contacts.
+Currently, [vCard 3.0][3] is the only supported export format.

 Installation
 ============
-Rhythm is available as a [Composer][1] [package][2].
+Contacts is available as a [Composer][1] [package][2].

 Composer
 --------